 The CRMHA will not compete with sporting good supplier for the sale of equipment (i.e. Goalie equipment), therefore, equipment that is suitable for use within the CRMHA is not for sale to players.
+All jerseys worn while representing CRMHA in BC Hockey sanctioned events will be provided and purchased by CRMHA.

-A purchase order is required from the Equipment Manager prior to the purchasing of any equipment.
+Purchases by the Equipment Manager requires an approved budget by the board prior to the purchasing of any equipment.